DS4A-Team19-2021/Agustin-Codazzi-Project/README.md

 ### Request `JSON` structure detail

 The following table details the characteristics of the valid structure.
-All fields must be included, however, Random Forest algorithm can deal with `null` values, however using non-null values is encouraged for a better prediction.
+All fields __must__ be included.
+It is worth noting that the Random Forest algorithm can deal with `null` values, however, using non-null values is encouraged for a better prediction.

 | Variable                   | Type   | Title                      |
 |----------------------------|--------|----------------------------|